-- Review UF Critical Dates and Deadlines for final term deadlines, including degree application deadlines, thesis and dissertation dates. - In order to graduate, a graduate student must have earned a minimum 3.0 overall GPA and a 3.0 in academic major and completed work required to correct all Incomplete (I) grades - During the term the final examination is given and during the term the degree is awarded, a student must be registered for at least three (3) credits in fall or spring and two (2) credits in summer (thesis students in 6971 and doctoral students in 7980).
-Students on a fellowship or assistantship must be registered appropriately for their appointment. - Complete Application for Degree (through ISIS) with UF Registrar notifying the graduate school of intent to graduate.
+- In order to graduate, a graduate student must have earned a minimum 3.0 overall GPA and a 3.0 in academic major and completed work required to correct all Incomplete (I) grades - During the term the final examination is given and during the term the degree is awarded, a student must be registered for at least three (3) credits in fall or spring and two (2) credits in summer (thesis students in 6971 and doctoral students in 7980).
+Students on a fellowship or assistantship must be registered appropriately for their appointment. - Complete Application for Degree (through One.UF) with UF Registrar notifying the graduate school of intent to graduate.